Elevation: 8,324 ft

 This peak is not in the book.
 Published December 2019

 Peak 8324 sits at the head of the Cow Creek drainage and just west of Limekiln Gulch.
-A herd of pronghorn antelope live in a meadow on its SW side.
+A herd of pronghorn antelope live in a meadow on its southwest side.
 The ridge terrain here is generally open and easy, albeit with its ups-and-downs.
-The South Aspects of Peak 8324 are typically free of snow by mid-May, making the Southeast Ridge and South Ridge good choices for early-season hikes.
+The south aspects of Peak 8324 are typically free of snow by mid-May, making the southeast ridge and south ridge good choices for early-season hikes.
 The easiest ascent route is via a ridge traverse from Bald Mountain to the northeast.
 USGS Mahoney Butte

 South Spur/Southeast Ridge, Class 2

-Greenhorn Road is located 5.3 miles N of the stoplight at Albertson’s in Hailey, ID on ID-75.
+Greenhorn Road is located 5.3 miles north of the stoplight at Albertson’s in Hailey, ID on ID-75.
 It is signed and has a stoplight.
-Turn L/W onto Greenhorn Road and drive 3.5 miles to its end at the large trailhead parking lot (5,900 feet).
+Turn left/west onto Greenhorn Road and drive 3.5 miles to its end at the large trailhead parking lot (5,900 feet).
 Three trails leave this trailhead parking area: Greenhorn Creek Trail (FST-156), Cow Creek Trail (FST-180), and Cow Creek Connector Trail (FST-153).

 Please note that the USGS topo map is incorrect in its placement of the end of Greenhorn Road.
 The road goes about ¼ mile farther up Greenhorn Creek (to just before the trail shown on the map crosses the creek), exactly 0.5 miles past the Sawtooth National Forest boundary.
 The USGS topo map fails to show FST-180 and FST-153, useful trails to know about when hiking in or near the Cow Creek drainage.

-From the trailhead parking area, bushwhack N up a slope of sagebrush/grass/scree to reach a minor shoulder.
-Scramble NW on this shoulder for a short distance to reach the South Spur of the Southeast Ridge.
-Climb N up the South Spur all the way to Point 7608.
-You will know that you are on the South Spur if you can hear (and see) noisy Cow Creek to your immediate L/W. The terrain on the South Spur isn’t too bad except for some loose shale underneath the vegetation.
-You may also be hiking on Cow Creek Trail once or twice when the trail is on the ridge crest of the South Spur.
+From the trailhead parking area, bushwhack north up a slope of sagebrush, grass, and scree to reach a minor shoulder.
+Scramble northwest on this shoulder for a short distance to reach the south spur of the southeast ridge.
+Climb north up the south spur all the way to Point 7608.
+You will know that you are on the south spur if you can hear (and see) noisy Cow Creek to your immediate left/west.
+The terrain on the south spur isn’t too bad except for some loose shale underneath the vegetation.
+You may also be hiking on Cow Creek Trail once or twice when the trail is on the ridge crest of the south spur.

 Point 7608 requires a steep scramble up a scrub-covered hillside/ridge.
-When you reach the top of Point 7608, the South Spur ends at its merger with the Southeast Ridge.
-From here, follow the ridge NW, initially dropping 200 vertical feet to a saddle.
+When you reach the top of Point 7608, the south spur ends at its merger with the southeast ridge.
+From here, follow the ridge northwest, initially dropping 200 vertical feet to a saddle.
 Climb up another hump (Point 7881).
 From this point, drop 25 vertical feet to a broad saddle then grind your way up a face section to reach the brush-and-rock summit of Peak 8324.The summit has a modest cairn and great views of the surrounding peak and valleys.

-Descend diagonally S into the upper marsh and cross Cow Creek which, up here, is only a small stream.
-Scramble diagonally upward and to the R/W to reach the crest of the South Ridge.
+Descend diagonally south into the upper marsh and cross Cow Creek which, up here, is only a small stream.
+Scramble diagonally upward and to the right/west to reach the crest of the south ridge.
 The terrain here is somewhat thick brush with aspens and willows thrown in for good measure.
 Higher up, this concoction of awfulness thins out and becomes mostly field grass.
-The ridge doglegs L/E to cross over Point 7545 and the weaves its way southward, paralleling Cow Creek to its L/E.
+The ridge doglegs left/east to cross over Point 7545 and the weaves its way south, paralleling Cow Creek to its left/east.

 You will make fast time through the ridge’s easy field grass, but you must also bash through some sections of thick sagebrush when the ridge temporarily morphs into sidehills/faces and flat areas.
-When you reach about 6,400 feet, look for a trail that crosses Cow Creek below and to your L/E. Leave the South Ridge at about 6,200 feet to descend SE to intercept the trail where it crosses Cow Creek on a footbridge.
+When you reach about 6,400 feet, look for a trail that crosses Cow Creek below and to your left/east.
+Leave the south ridge at about 6,200 feet to descend southeast to intercept the trail where it crosses Cow Creek on a footbridge.
 This is FST-153/Cow Creek Connector Trail.
-Follow this hiker/biker trail all the way back to the trailhead parking area, with its many long switchbacks suitable for mountain bikers rather than for hikers.
+Follow this hiker/biker trail all the way back to the trailhead parking area, with its many long switchbacks more suitable for mountain bikers than for hikers.